 For more recipes featuring aquafaba, check out my new cookbook: Aquafabulous!: 100+ Egg-Free Vegan Recipes Using Aquafaba (Bean Water).

-These meringues are light and airy on the inside, but they will hold their shape when piped (this has not always been the case, I had an epic failure of this recipe prior to discovering this technique).
+These Vegan Matcha Meringues are light and airy on the inside, but they will hold their shape when piped (this has not always been the case, I had an epic failure of this recipe prior to discovering this technique).

-Matcha adds and earthiness to and a delicate green hue to these delicate cookies.
+Matcha adds and earthiness and a delicate green hue to these vegan cookies.

 Vegan Matcha Meringues

 - 1/2-1 tablespoon matcha (depending on how strong you like it)

 - Place aquafaba, granulated sugar, and salt in a heatproof bowl overtop a pot with a few inches of barely simmering water, Whisk until sugar is dissolved and the mixture is frothy and opaque, 1 to 2 minutes.

 - Place the aquafaba-sugar mixture in the bowl of your stand mixer and beat on high until stiff, glossy peaks form, about 3-5 minutes.

 - Place confectioners’ sugar and matcha in a small sieve; sift over aquafaba mixture and gently fold in with a rubber spatula.